fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ## Include Map via npm

+FusionCharts Suite XT provides **1400+** data-driven maps as a part of the product FusionMaps.
 To reduce the size of the download package, the `fusioncharts` package contains only two map definitions in `fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
 To use any of these two map definition files, follow the steps given below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>